bholloway/resolve-url-loader/readme.md

 ## How it works

-A [rework](https://github.com/reworkcss/rework) process is run on incoming `css`.
 The incoming source-map is used to resolve the original file where there was some preceding transpile step (such as SASS).
+A [rework](https://github.com/reworkcss/rework) process is then run on incoming `css`.

-Url() statements are identified and a search is begun, commencing at the original file.
+Each `url()` statement that implies an asset commences a file search using  node `fs` operations.
+The search begins at the original file and usually the asset is found immediately.
 In some cases there is no immediate match (<cough>bootstrap</cough>) and we search both deeper and shallower from the starting directory.
-The search will proceed until
+The search will proceed while within the project directory and until a `package.json` or `bower.json` file is encountered.

 ## Options